 Day 1-3: Montreal

-NOTE: if you want to start your Canada road trip from Toronto, this is totally fine too, as this trip is a loop – it stops where it began, so you could start at any point on the itinerary without any problems!
+NOTE: If you want to start your Canada road trip from Toronto, that is totally fine, too, as this trip is a loop – it ends where it begins, so you could start at any point on the itinerary without any problem!

-As you noticed, I left 3 days for Montreal which may seem like a lot to you.
-I did it firstly because the city has a lot to offer and secondly because you would need to relax after your flight and not feel jetlagged right when you start exploring this unique country.
+As you noticed, I planned 3 days for Montreal which may seem like a lot to you.
+I did it this way first, because the city has a lot to offer and second, because you will need to relax after your flight and not feel jetlagged right when you start exploring this unique country.

-There are indeed so many things to do – you can do so many Montreal activities, stop by some local breweries, and try the famous poutine…
+There are indeed so many things to do – you can do a lot of Montreal activities, stop by some local breweries, and try the famous poutine…

-By the way, I have an extremely detailed list of 15 unmissable things to do in Montreal, so be sure to go through it before your visit!
+By the way, I have an extremely detailed list of 15 things not to be missed in Montreal, so be sure to go through it before your visit!

 Things to do in Montreal

-I will not go into all the details about each of the activities here, as I have already described them in detail in my post about Montreal, but here are just some of the main things to do in the city.
+I will not go into all the details about each of the activities here, as I have already described them in detail in my post about Montreal, but here are a few of the main activities to do in the city.
 You will find all the details such as prices, practical tips and more things to visit in my dedicated blog post (link above).